Belton's spring gardens

 The 3rd Earl commissioned the Dutch Garden in the late nineteenth century.
 The colourful parterres, divided by topiary-lined gravel paths, were inspired by a Dutch design.

-Heading north through the garden, visitors can discover the sundial that inspired Helen Cresswell to write ‘Moondial’, 30 years ago this year.
+Heading north through the garden, visitors can discover the sundial that inspired Helen Cresswell to write ‘Moondial’, over 30 years ago.

 Fun for the family